 Tucked away on the opposite side of the Noosa National Park to Main Beach and Tea Tree Bay, Sunshine Beach is patrolled beach that is good for swimming and surfing.

 At the far end of the beach, if you are feeling energetic you can hike up the headland for sensational views of the full length of the beach.

 A 15-minute drive south of Noosa, is the laid-back seaside village of Peregian.

-One of a number of beautiful beaches between Noosa and Coolum, Peregian Beach is a favourite for families and those who like a funky vibe.
+One of a number of stunning beaches located between Coolum and Noosa, Peregian Beach is a favourite for families and those who dig a funky vibe.

 A bustling community populated with cool cafés and trendy boutique shops, the beach here wide, immaculate, runs for as far as the eye can see.